SanjithaSingh/campground-rater/readme.md

-# YelpCamp
+# Yelp Camp

-A web application for adding and rating campgrounds.
+Yelp but for campgrounds.
-Based on Colt Steele's Web Developer bootcamp.